buddhamagnet/cv/employment.md

 #### GOOGLE PLAY INTEGRATION - IN PROGRESS

-Sole developer on a project to integrate our subscription and reconciliation services into Google Play, built using a framework composed of Symfony components and exposing a JSON API.
+Sole developer on a project to integrate our subscription and reconciliation services into Google Play, built using a back end composed of Symfony components and exposing a JSON API.
 Involves working closely with the team of Java developers tasked with working on the Economist Android app.

 #### DECOUPLING THE ECONOMIST - IN PROGRESS